 Having the right skill and an electronic device (laptop/tablet/smartphone) means you have what it takes to enter the market.
 You’re not dependent on stakeholders like suppliers, manufacturers, and fulfillment vendors.

 That said, what will dictate your long-term success is your competitive advantage, which depends on factors like price points, value delivered, quality, after-sales service, etc.

 Since you get exempted from high upfront costs and overheads, you’re more likely to earn high-profit margins.
 You may still need to pay for digital marketing and ads, website hosting, and eCommerce platform subscription, but their costs are relatively much lower.

-A relief in production/running costs and access to a wider consumer base means you’re free to reduce prices, lower your profit margins, and earn more by boosting your sales volume.
+A relief in production/running costs and access to a wider consumer base means you can reduce prices, lower your profit margins, and earn more by boosting your sales volume.

 For example, you may have to sell your paperback book for $50 due to your production cost and limited in-store footprint.
 But its digital form may allow you to sell it for $5 and maybe earn x10 more.

 Digital Products Last Forever

 Digital can be indefinite without suffering a dent in quality.
 This means, unlike physical products, you don’t have to worry about wear, tear, or deterioration.
 Besides, there are no storage and warehousing challenges.